Animal Behavior

 Read MoreThe Power of Happy Visits

 Is your dog afraid to go to the vet’s office or grooming salon?
-Do they resist going through the door?
-Does she pant, pace or drool?
-Does she suddenly start shedding while waiting in the lobby?
-You and your dog are not alone.
-And when one dog is fearful, they exude stress hormones which every…
+Do you find resistance when going through the door?
+Does she pant, pace, or drool?
+Do you find she suddenly starts shedding while waiting in the lobby?
+You and your dog are not alone, and when one dog is fearful, it exudes…

 Read MoreThe Myth of Reinforcing Fear